teuben/astr288p/lectures/Lecture2.md

   - ksh   (korn shell)
   - xonsh (pythonesque shell, cf. ipython)

-   Q1: how do you know which shell you are running
+   Q1: how do you know which shell you are running?

-   A1: as is often in UNIX, several answers possible
+   A1: as is often in UNIX, several answers possible, that all need human parsing
-	* **echo $SHELL**
+	* **echo $SHELL**  (this is fool proof, run bash after tcsh or vice versa)
 	* **grep $USER /etc/passwd**
 	* **ps**

-   Q2: What are the allowed shells on your unix system
+   Q2: What are the allowed shells on your unix system?

    A2: **cat /etc/shells**

-   Q3: If a shell is not listed in **/etc/shells**, can I still use it
+   Q3: If a shell is not listed in **/etc/shells**, can I still use it?

-   A3: yes, simply run it from the current shell (a shell within a shell)
+   A3: yes, simply run it from the current shell (a shell within a shell; see A1)

 ## Persistent shells with session management (cf. VNC)